Need to check your symptoms?

 In this scenario, the usual practice of cutting the umbilical cord occurs with bagging and delivery of the placenta and cord to the mum/her family.

-The practice of Lotus birth, however, is not popular in Nigeria and many other West African countries.
+However, the practice of Lotus birth is not popular in Nigeria and many other West African countries.

 It is also not a component of the